5skr0ll3r/Cthulhu/tofix.md

 create a renderer that shall read the files and if they extra constructs them and then serve them to the client

-recursive get and render href's to client
+have to somehow close connections recursive get and render href's to client

+when requested file is from local cache search and compare by name to remove it

 with asyncio a task should be created for every request made to actually be asyncronous The task should contain{
 	sock,filemanager,reqspliter